-Are you perplexed on how to slash your utility bills?
+Are you perplexed about how to cut your electric bill in half and save on all your utility bills?

-Last month, I put out a little survey on Facebook asking what followers struggle with the most when it comes to finances.
-I got a lot of really great answers and also, some fantastic topics for blog posts.
+Last month, I put out a little survey on Facebook asking what followers struggle with the most regarding finances.
+I got a lot of really great answers and also some fantastic topics for blog posts.

-One of my friends said she understands how to save money on things like groceries, clothes, and all other items that vary from month to month but what she doesn’t know is how to save on the things that seem to be more fixed amounts like utilities.
+One of my friends said she understands how to save money on things like groceries, clothes, and all other items that vary from month to month, but what she doesn’t know is how to save on the things that seem to be more fixed amounts like electricity and utilities.

 I can give you a few ideas on how to save money on utility bills.

 Save on Heating and Cooling